carpentries-incubator/julia-novice/_episodes/07-modules.md

 precise_trebuchet = aim(imprecise_trebuchet, environment)
 shoot_distance(precise_trebuchet, environment)
 ~~~
-{: .language-julia}
+{: .language-julia title="MelissasCode.jl"}

-Now she can include `MelissasModule.jl` once, and change and include `MelissasCode.jl` as often as she wants.
+Now she can include `MelissasModule.jl` once, and change and include
+`MelissasCode.jl` as often as she wants.
 But what if she wants to make changes to the module?
-If she changes the code in the module, re-includes the module and runs her code again, she only gets a bunch of warnings, but her changes are not applied.
+If she changes the code in the module, re-includes the module and runs her code
+again, she only gets a bunch of warnings, but her changes are not applied.

 ## Revise.jl

-`Revise.jl` is a package that can keep track of changes in your files and load these in a running Julia session.
+`Revise.jl` is a package that can keep track of changes in your files and load
+these in a running Julia session.

 Melissa needs to take two things into account:

-- `using Revise` must come before `using` any Package that she wants to be tracked
+- `using Revise` must come before `using` any Package that she wants to be
+  tracked
-- she should use `includet` instead of `include` for included files (`t` for "tracking")
+- she should use `includet` instead of `include` for included files (`t` for
+  "tracking")

 Thus she now runs